 If you distribute other publishers’ content add pixels to them via RocketLink.
 Therefore, you can reach everyone who has clicked links that you share, by social media ads on Facebook, Linkedin, Twitter, and even Quora.

 Creating content is great for lead generation as it allows you to attract potential customers on each and every step of their customer journey, or even before it.
-Lead generation process can happen anytime.
+The lead generation process can happen anytime.
 However, gated content seems to be even better as it indicates a particular moment to catch the lead.

 Making the most of gated content is a win-win situation: the user gets a valuable piece of content (it can be a short e-book, infographics, checklist or whitepaper, just to name a few ideas), and the brand gets a valuable lead.
 Everyone is happy.